Our solicitors at Fieldfisher specialise in fatal accident claims

 If the deceased was your wife, husband or child (under the age of 18) at the date of death, you are eligible for a fixed sum of £12,980.
 This is paid in addition to any dependency claim.

-If you believe you have a fatal accidents claim, please contact our medical negligence team for free No Win No Fee advice.
+If you believe you have a fatal accidents claim, please contact our team of medical negligence solicitors for free No Win No Fee advice.

 Contact us on freephone 0800 358 3848